evans646/Full-stack-blog/plan.md

     }, []);

     On the comments list page, to see if when a suer is logged out still we can load the url

+i will use some of the bckgrounds from canva to design the bg for the second header